HumanAutomationInteractionLab-HAIL/Analysis-OpenDS/README.md

 To analyze and visualize all stuff after experimental studies.
 <br>
 ## Motivation
-Preprocessing, visualization and analysis is required for initial OpenDS data.
-Hereby, we gathered the analysis codes of OpenDS data for futher usages and replications.
+Preprocessing, visualization and analysis are required for initial OpenDS data.
+Hereby, we represent this analyze tool for OpenDS data.

 ## Usage
 python scripts/preprocessing.py ../examples/input/carData_track1.txt